Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `AutoJettisonAmmo`  (true/false, default true)<br>
 > Setting: `AutoJettisonEnemyAmmo`  (true/false, default false)
 >
-> When set to true, mechs will jettison useless ammo at end of its turn, if the mech has not moved, is not prone, and is not shutdown.
+> When set to true, mechs will jettison useless ammo at end of its turn,
+> provided it has not moved, is not prone, and is not shutdown.
 > (The jettison doors are at the rear, so no prone jettisons.)
 >
-> This can happen if all weapons that use that kind of ammo is destroyed mid-fight,
+> This can happens if all weapons that use that kind of ammo are destroyed mid-fight,
-> or the mech could be deployed with new ammo installed but not the weapon yet.
+> or if the mech was deployed with new ammo installed but not the weapon yet.
 > Jettisoning the ammo will make sure they won't explode when hit.